simontaen/LastFmFetchr/README.md

 A lightweight JSON-based Objective-C wrapper to make asynchronous requests for the [Last.fm API](http://www.last.fm/api).

+**IMPORTANT**: This is still under heavy development.
+DO NOT use it in a production environment.

 **Note:** You will need to [create an API Account](http://www.last.fm/api/account/create) to get an API key which must be set when you first instantiate LastFmFetchr, otherwise an exception will be thrown.

 ## Quick Examples ##